 “I know she has strep throat, but can you please give me a note so she can go to school tomorrow.”

-The reason you shouldn’t send your child to school with fever.
+There is a reason you shouldn’t send your child to school with fever.
 Unfortunately for us, bacteria and viruses have the ability to live outside our body for long periods of time.
 Cold viruses have been shown to live on indoor surfaces for as long as eight hours.
 The majority of viruses and bacteria are most contagious during the stage of the illness when the person has a fever.
 So even if you give your child Motrin and he or she doesn’t have a fever when they leave for school, the chances are that they are extremely contagious.
 Because infectious particles are able to survive for an extended period of time outside the body, it is impossible for a teacher to control the environment especially with small toddlers that put everything into their mouths.
 More importantly, children that are sick tend to stay sick.
 When we are fighting an infection, our immune system is distracted and working on fighting off whatever it is that is in our system.
 This leaves you susceptible to other infections.
 By sending your child to school, you are significantly increasing their chance of getting sick with something else.
 I have a lot of parents who come to the ER, and say their child has been sick for a month.
 With further investigation, I find that their child has been in school the entire month.
 You must give your child’s immune system the opportunity to get stronger in order to prevent future or other infections.

 Your child must be without a fever for a full 24 hours before even considering sending him or her back to school.
 In my opinion, you should really wait 48 hours, but I understand that this isn’t an option for most people.
 Staying home from school should mean rest, and no running errands with parents, play dates, or lunch with friends.
 This is a time when the body should be recovering and getting stronger.
 Rest and sleep is imperative for the body to heal.